-Improve the SR-57/SR-91 interchange complex, including local interchanges, and adding capacity between SR-55 and SR-57.
+Improves the SR-57/SR-91 and SR-55/SR-91 interchanges, local interchanges, and adds EB capacity between SR-55 and SR-57.
 An improvement to NB SR-57 for an Orangethorpe Av Bypass was analyzed, but does not provide congestion relief to SR-91; therefore, the concept was dropped from consideration.
-In addition, a drop on-ramp from Lakeview Av would be located between realigned WB SR-91 lanes for direct access to SB SR-55.
+A drop on-ramp from Lakeview Av would be located between realigned WB SR-91 lanes for direct access to SB SR-55 with a barrier separating WB SR-91 from SB SR-55 from just east of Lakeview Av.

 Specific improvements will be subject to approved plans developed in cooperation with local jurisdictions and affected communities.
-Improvements also include splitting the WB SR-91 Connector to SR-57 into separate exits and extending WB SR-91 lane additions through State College Blvd to connect with the auxiliary lane to Raymond Av-East St. The improvements for the Build Alternative include one EB GP lane from east of SR-57 to the SR-55 connector.
+Improvements also include splitting the WB SR-91 Connector into separate exits for NB and SB SR-57 and extending WB SR-91 lane additions through State College Blvd to connect with the auxiliary lane to Raymond Av-East St. The improvements for the Build Alternative include one EB GP lane from east of SR-57 to the SR-55 connector.
 One WB GP lane is added from NB SR-57 Connector through the State College Blvd interchange.
 An additional option was considered for WB SR-91 that included SR-57 connector metering instead of the lane additions from the SR-57 connectors; however, it did not relieve traffic congestion and was not considered further.

-The proposed project improvements on WB and EB SR-91 may require right-of-way acquisition.
-A non-standard geometric cross-section will reduce the right-of-way impacts to partial acquisitions only.
+The proposed project improvements on WB and EB SR-91 may require partial right-of-way acquisition.
+A non-standard geometric cross-section will reduce the right-of-way impacts.